Newport RFC: British and Irish Lions

 The following former players were selected for the British and Irish Lions touring squads whilst playing for Newport RFC.
 Newport hold the record for the number of players from one club selected for a British Lions Tour with eight Newport players being selected for the 1910 British Lions tour to South Africa.

-Wales International Captains
+Wales international captains

 The following former players captained the Wales national rugby union team whilst playing for Newport RFC.